Xilinx/workflow-decoupling-docs/yocto-build.md

 #source the setupsdk command
 $ . ./setupsdk build
 ```
 Note that after completion, the `setupsdk` will move the current directory to `build`.
-The following series of commands should be run from their rather than the workspace root.
+The following series of commands should be run from there rather than the workspace root.

 Next, the `meta-xilinx-setup` layer should be executed with the `bitbake` command.
 This command is run with the `MACHINE` prefix corresponding to the machine type which should be configured.
 A complete set of valid machines can be found in `/sources/meta-xilinx/meta-xilinx-bsp/conf/machine/` but a quick summary of common ones is provided below.